 It is advisable for a potential plaintiff in a personal injury case to avoid giving statements to insurance agents without the advice and guidance of their attorney.
 One of the reasons it is so important to avoid giving a statement without the guidance of an attorney is because it can be very easy for a plaintiff who is inexperienced in the law to make statements that are not worded very carefully, and which could end up being harmful to their case.

-Another reason it is important to avoid discussing the car accident with an insurance agent is because a potential plaintiff may not be aware of the full extent of their injuries at the time they speak with the insurance agent and they may state that they are “fine” or not experiencing any pain due to the accident, when that could easily change within a day or two after the accident as an injury develops, particularly in the case of soft tissue injuries.
+Another reason it is important to avoid discussing the car accident with an insurance agent is that a potential plaintiff may not be aware of the full extent of their injuries at the time they speak with the insurance agent and they may state that they are “fine” or not experiencing any pain due to the accident, when that could easily change within a day or two after the accident as an injury develops, particularly in the case of soft tissue injuries.

 Avoid Agreeing to a Settlement Before Consulting with an Attorney